 Campus crime, arrest and referral statistics include those reported to the Troy University Police Department, designated campus officials (including but not limited to directors, deans, department heads, residence life staff, judicial affairs, advisors to students/ student organizations, athletic coaches), and local law enforcement agencies.
 These statistics may also include crimes that have occurred in private residences or businesses and is not required by law.
 The Personal Counseling and SAVE Project staff shall inform their clients of the procedures to report crime to the University Police on a voluntary or confidential basis, should they feel it is in the best interest of the client.
 A procedure is in place to anonymously capture crime statistics disclosed confidentially during such a session.

 Each year, an e-mail notification is made to all enrolled students, faculty and staff that provide the web site to access this report.
 Copies of the report may also be obtained at the University Police Department located in Hamil Hall or may also be obtained in the Dean of Student Services office on all Alabama campuses.
 All prospective employees shall be notified by email and through the application process regarding crime statistics.

-Download PDF version of the Crime Statistics For Troy University
+Download PDF version of the 2015 Annual Safety Report For Troy University

 In the event that a situation arises, either on or off campus, that, in the judgment of the Chief of University Police or head of campus security, constitutes an ongoing or continuing threat, a campus wide “timely warning” will be issued.
 The warning will be issued through the University e-mail system to students, faculty, staff and the campus’ student newspaper, The Tropolitan.